openshift-labs/cloud-native-guides/app-config.md

 >
 >     $ oc rsh dc/inventory cat /app/config/project-stages.yml

-Also verify that the PostgreSQL database is actually used.
-You can either the Inventory pod logs:
+Also verify that the PostgreSQL database is actually used by the Inventory service.
+You can either check the Inventory pod logs.

 ~~~shell
 $ oc logs dc/inventory | grep hibernate.dialect